Zefal K-Traz U17 Review: Understated Reliability!

 That’s not to say it’s light.
 It’s the equivalent of 4 cans of coke.
 And because it’s a standard size u-lock, it's actually quite big, measuring 9.1" x 4.5" (23 x 11.5 cm).
 So carrying it around could be a bit of an issue.

 You could slip it your backpack, saddlebag or pannier quite easily and it’s not so heavy that it’s going to be a problem for most people.
+Or there are other places to put your lock when riding.

 But the K-Traz U17 also comes with a frame mount that you can attach to numerous places on your bike frame, as long as the tubes are between 20 and 80 mm in diameter.